selcukusta/intro-nodejs-caddy-web-server/Readme.md

-# Serving static and NodeJS application with Caddy
+# Serving static and NodeJS application with Caddy Server

 Caddy is the HTTP/2 web server with automatic HTTPS.
 For more details; [Caddy Offical Web Site](https://caddyserver.com/)